 We believe that we must continue to make substantial investments to support ongoing research and development in order to remain competitive.
 We need to continue to develop and introduce new products that incorporate the latest technological advancements in hardware, storage media, operating system software and applications software in response to evolving customer requirements.
-Our business and results of operations could be adversely affected if we do not anticipate or respond adequately to technological developments or changing customer requirements.
-We cannot assure you that any such investments in research and development will lead to any corresponding increase in revenue.
+Our business and results of operations could be adversely affected if we do not anticipate or respond adequately to technological developments or changing customer

-If We are Unable to Develop and Introduce New Products and Product Enhancements Successfully and in a Cost-Effective and Timely Manner, or to Achieve Market Acceptance of Our New Products, our Operating Results Would be Adversely Affected.
+If We are Unable to Develop and Introduce New Products and Product Enhancements Successfully and in a Cost-Effective and Timely Manner, or to Achieve Market Acceptance of Our New Products, Our Operating Results Would be Adversely Affected.
 We believe our revenue growth and future operating results will depend on our ability to complete development of new products and enhancements, introduce these products in a timely, cost-effective manner, achieve broad market acceptance of these products and enhancements, and reduce our product costs.
 We may not be able to introduce any new products or any enhancements to our existing products on a timely basis, or at all.
 In addition, the introduction of any new products could adversely affect the sales of certain of our existing products.